-While visiting new places with friends and family is undeniably fun, solo travel is a different experience altogether — especially if you’re a woman.
+While visiting new places with friends and family is undeniably fun, solo travel is a different experience altogether—especially if you’re a woman.

 Traveling on your own will be one of the most exhilarating and eye-opening experiences you’ll ever have.
-From the new friends you’ll make to the quiet moments alone, a solo trip is well worth the top spot on your bucket-list.
+From the new friends you’ll make to the quiet moments alone, a solo trip is well worth the top spot on your bucket list.
 If you haven’t yet decided where to begin, the Philippines is always a great idea.

 Home to the friendliest locals and the most picture-perfect natural wonders, here are the best places for solo female travelers:

 Eleven hours might sound like an outrageously long time for a road trip, but trust us when we say that the journey alone is worth it.
-On your way to Pagudpud, make sure to schedule a side trip to the historical town of Vigan.
+On your way to Pagudpud, make sure to schedule a side trip to the historic town of Vigan.

-Step back in time as you walk among the centuries-old buildings along Calle Crisologo and recharge with a steaming bite of their famous Empanada.
+Step back in time as you walk among the centuries-old buildings along Calle Crisologo and recharge with a steaming bite of their famous empanada.

 Before reaching the coastal town, it’s also a good idea to visit the Bangui Windmills which is about 30 minutes away.

-But of course, minus all the the possible side trips, Pagudpud is still a destination in itself.
+But of course, minus all the possible side trips, Pagudpud is still a destination in itself.
 The town is known as the Boracay of the north for its long breathtaking stretches of powdery white sand (sans the crowds).

 Known for its dreamy landscapes, rolling hills, and storybook lighthouses, the northernmost province has been on everyone’s radar for good reason.

-The sleepy town of Sagada has long been a must-visit destination for its people, rich culture and collection of stunning views and attractions.
+The sleepy town of Sagada has long been a must-visit destination for its people, rich culture, and collection of stunning views and attractions.

-The surf-town five hours north of Manila is one of the top weekend destinations for city dwellers.
-Beyond its world-famous waves, Baler is dotted with colorful cafes, quaint shops and dozens of other spots worth discovering.
+The surf town five hours north of Manila is one of the top weekend destinations for city dwellers.
+Beyond its world-famous waves, Baler is dotted with colorful cafes, quaint shops, and dozens of other spots worth discovering.